goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 - `initialValues` contains title and description.
 - If we pass some `initialValues` prop from `StreamEdit` down to `redux form` wrapped `StreamForm`, it is going to provide some initial values of title and description to show inside of the text inputs inside of `StreamForm`.
 - This is a key topic for understanding how to set up any type of form with `redux form`.
-- Inside of `StreamEdit` component, along with `fetchStream`, import `editStrea` action creator as well.
+- Inside of `StreamEdit` component, along with `fetchStream`, import `editStream` action creator as well.
   ```js
   import { fetchStream, editStream } from "../../actions";
   ```